Click one of the buttons below to visit that webpage:

 approved by Toronto Community Housing's (TCHC) Board of Directors on July 19, 2019, is the formal system of engaging tenants living in Toronto Community Housing.

-The goal of the refreshed Tenant Engagement System is to increase tenant participation in local decision-making, as recommended in the
+The goal of the Tenant Engagement System is to increase tenant participation in local decision-making, as recommended in the

 Mayor's Task Force and

 Tenant's First reports.
-Tenants and staff have worked together over the past several years to develop a refreshed Tenant Engagement System that encourages and empowers more TCHC tenants to get involved in local decision-making in their community.
+Tenants and staff have worked together over the past several years to develop a new Tenant Engagement System that encourages and empowers more TCHC tenants to get involved in local decision-making in their community.
 Check out the How we got here page to learn more.

 The model reflects the principles of the